darwin-morocho/flutter-meedu/packages/cli/README.md

 // or
 meedu -c

-// To initialize flutter_meedu in a empty project meedu init
+// To initialize flutter_meedu in an empty flutter project meedu init

 // or